withdk/pulse-gosecure-rce-poc/README.md

   ```

 ## About
-Proof of concept tool to test for the existence of Pulse Secure RCE (CVE-2020-8218).
-This tool was built around the POC from the GoSecure advisory (see refs).
+Proof of concept tool to test for the existence of Pulse Secure RCE (CVE-2020-8218) and to encourage further research.
+This tool was built around the POC from the GoSecure advisory.
 All credit to them for the finding.

 ## Recommended Fix
 As recommended by Pulse Secure: